Training OOD Detectors in their Natural Habitats: Additional Experimental Results

-We also present results using \texttt{WOODS} w/ NN classifier, for which an OOD confidence score is not extracted directly from the output of the ID classifier, but rather learned by a separate neural network attached to the ID classifier's penultimate layer.
+Here, we describe \texttt{WOODS-alt}, for which an OOD confidence score is not extracted directly from the output of the ID classifier, but rather learned by a separate neural network attached to the ID classifier's penultimate layer.
 The additional neural network has one fully-connected hidden layer with 300 neurons, followed by a ReLU activation and a single output logit, which provides an OOD confidence score, denoted $g_\theta(\cdot)$.
-With this architecture, we apply the same \texttt{WOODS} algorithm to solve the following constrained optimization problem:
+With this architecture, we apply the same ALM algorithm to solve the following constrained optimization problem: